-Add the following entries to PATH variable as shown below:
+Add the following entries to the PATH variable, as shown below:

 4.)
 Verify the Python Installation

 We have now successfully installed Python 3.7.3 on Windows 10.
-We can verify if the Python installation is successful or not through the command line or through the IDLE app that gets installed along with the installation.
+We can verify if the Python installation is successful or not through the command line or the IDLE app installed along with the installation.

 An alternate way to reach to python is to search for “Python” in the start menu and clicking on IDLE (Python 3.8 32-bit).

 From Editor’s Desk

 We can start coding in Python using the Integrated Development and Learning Environment (IDE).
 Coding can be done at both places, either from CMD or IDLE.
 So, now we are ready for coding and making programs on python in our Windows 10 system.
 Enjoy!